 Daphne Oram, 1957

 Focusing on the belief that sound can be used as a means by which to pause and contemplate, ‘She Makes Music for the Age Of Machines’ attempted to reconnect us with our environment through listening.
 The exhibition brought together artists who look outside the mainstream ways of experiencing sound, whether this is through ambient tones, new musical languages or ways of documenting sound.
 The exhibition included instruments, sculpture, music, prints and video.
-The gallery will also acted as a performance space for musicians during the exhibition.
+The gallery also acted as a performance space for musicians during the exhibition.

 We would like to thank musician Chris Thornhill, Tayler Fisher for their performances during our opening night and Harry Freestone for his time and support installing the exhibition.